rfigueiras/Ricardo-Figueiras-Final-Master-project/README.md

 3- pvca_subset_test.R: Principal variance component analysis with resampling to evaluate the different pipelines.
 4- Testing_proteomic_signature_on_batch_3_samples: Prediction of batch 3 samples with proteomics signatures developed by using batch 1 and batch 2 samples as the training dataset.
 ### 2- exceRpt microRNA analysis:
 1- Sequencing alignment with exceRpt Docker.txt: Code used to apply the exceRpt Docker to several samples in paralalel.
 2- analysis_microRNA_exceRpt.R: Preprocessing of microRNA data.
 ### 3- Multiomics integration and testing:
-1- mixOmics integration and plots.R
+1- mixOmics integration and plots.R: Code used for N-integration with mixOmics and circular plot.

-2- Training and testing with random data partitioning.R
+2- Training and testing with random data partitioning.R: Random data partitioning without replacement.
+Scaling, RFE, and random forest model training for the respective optimal subset of selected features was applied to the training subset and then used to predict the classes in the testing subset.
 ### 4- Cross-validation and Recursive Feature Elimination:
-1- Cross-validation and Recursive Feature elimination.R
+1- Cross-validation and Recursive Feature elimination.R: Code used for testing with cross-validation with all features and for recursive feature elimination.
+This approach was used for the proteomics, microRNA and multiomics data.